swapna640/oss-audit--24BAI10818-/README.md

 This project demonstrates shell scripting using the 5 scripts stated as problem statement to perform system audits and automation tasks.

 SCRIPTS:

 Script 1: System Identity Report

-Displays system-related information :
+Displays important system-related information using basic Linux commands.
-Username
-System name
+This script performs the following tasks:
+Displays the current username using whoami
+Shows system name using uname
-Kernel version
+Displays kernel version
-Uptime
+Shows system uptime using uptime
+Uses simple echo statements for formatted output

+The purpose of this script is to provide basic system information useful for system identification and monitoring.

 Script 2: FOSS Package Inspector

-Checks whether important open-source software is installed or not:
+Checks whether essential open-source software is installed on the system.
+This script performs the following tasks:
-Python
+Checks if Python is installed
-Git
+Checks if Git is installed
-GCC
+Checks if GCC compiler is available
+Uses which or command -v to verify installation
+Uses if-else conditions to display results

+The purpose of this script is to verify the availability of important development tools in a Linux environment.

 Script 3: Disk and Permission Auditor

-Analyzes
+Analyzes system storage and file permissions using shell scripting.
+This script performs the following tasks:
+- Displays overall disk usage using `df -h`
+- Shows directory-wise space usage using `du`
+- Lists files along with their permissions using `ls -l`
+- Uses conditional statements (`if`) to check conditions
+- Uses loops to iterate through files or directories

+The purpose of this script is to help users monitor storage usage and understand file access permissions in a Linux system.

 Script 4: Log File Analyzer

-Reads a log file line by line
+Processes a log file and counts occurrences of specific keywords.
+This script performs the following tasks:
-Counts occurrences of keywords like "error" or "warning" Uses while read loop and if condition
+Reads a log file line by line using while read Searches for keywords like "error" or "warning"
+Uses if condition to match keywords
+Maintains a counter variable
+Displays total count of matched lines

+The purpose of this script is to analyze log files and identify potential issues in the system.

 Script 5: Open Source Manifesto Generator

+Generates a personalized open-source philosophy statement.
+This script performs the following tasks:
-Takes user input using read and combines the responses into a paragraph then it saves output to a .txt file.
+Takes user input using read
+Asks multiple questions interactively
+Combines input using string concatenation
-Uses date command as well.
+Uses date command to include timestamp
+Saves output into a .txt file using >

+The purpose of this script is to demonstrate user interaction and file handling in shell scripting

-STEP BY STEP INSTRUCTION TO RUN THE SCRIPTS ON (Linux) Step 1 — Open Terminal
+STEP BY STEP INSTRUCTION TO RUN THE SCRIPTS ON (Linux)

+Step 1 — Open Terminal
 Navigate to your project folder: cd oss-audit

-Step 2 — Give Permission to Scripts chmod +x script1.sh chmod +x script2.sh
+Step 2 — Give Permission to Scripts

+chmod +x script1.sh
+chmod +x script2.sh
 chmod +x script3.sh